Purity in chromatically localized algebraic $K$-theory: Preliminaries

 To see (viii), consider a spectrum $X$ and observe that we may calculate its $v_n$-periodic homotopy groups using the mapping spectrum $\map(V_n,X)$ instead of the mapping space $\Map(V_n,X)$ due to the positivity of the degree of the self-map $v_n$.
 Thus, the $v_n$-periodic homotopy groups of $X$ are isomorphic to the homotopy groups of the spectrum $(DV_n\otimes X)[Dv_n^{-1}]$, where $DV_n$ denotes the dual of the finite spectrum $\Sigma^\infty V_n$ (which is again of type $n$).
 This spectrum is equivalent to $T(n)\otimes X$ where $T(n)$ is the telescope of $Dv_n$.
 The claim then follows from (vii). \end{proof}

-We remark that the converse of statement (iv) (for $n\geq 1$) is known as the telescope conjecture.
-It is known \cite{Mahowald, Miller} to be true in height $n=1$ but is open in general, see e.g.~\cite{Barthel} for a survey.
+We remark that the converse of statement (iv) (for $n\geq 1$) is the content of the telescope conjecture.
+It is known \cite{Mahowald, Miller} to be true in height $n=1$ and was recently disproved at all higher heights and all primes \cite{BHLS}.

 We thank Dustin Clausen for help with the following lemma, which is a consequence of the nilpotence theorem. \begin{lemma} Let $R$ be a ring spectrum, and $n \geq 1$ an integer.
 Then $R$ is $K(n)$-acyclic if and only if it is $T(n)$-acyclic. \end{lemma} \begin{proof} The ``if''-part follows from \cref{lem:basicproperties}(iv).
 To see the ``only if'' statement, we argue first that one can assume that $T(n)$ is a ring spectrum.
 Indeed, by replacing $V_n$ by $W_n= V_n \otimes DV_n \simeq \End(\Sigma^\infty V_n)$, we can assume that the suspension spectrum of our type $n$-complex is an $\E_1$-ring spectrum.
 Moreover, the $v_n$-self-map of $V_n$ defines an element $w \in \pi_*(W_n)$, multiplication with which is a $v_n$-self map again.
 By \cite[Theorem 11]{HS} a power of $w$ lies in the center of $\pi_*(W_n)$.
 Thus the localization $W_{n}[w^{-1}]$ admits the structure of an $\E_1$-ring spectrum.
 As the Bousfield class of $T(n)$ does not depend on the choice of the type $n$ complex, we can thus indeed assume that $T(n)$ is a ring spectrum.
 We then observe that a ring spectrum like $T(n)\otimes R$ is zero if and only if its unit is nilpotent.
 By the nilpotence theorem \cite[Theorem 3]{HS}, this is the case if and only if $K(m) \otimes (T(n)\otimes R) = 0$ for all $0 \leq m \leq \infty$.
 If $m\neq n$ then $K(m) \otimes T(n) \otimes R=0$ as $K(m)\otimes T(n)=0$ by \cref{lem:basicproperties}(iii).
 Since $R$ is $K(n)$-acyclic, also $K(n)\otimes T(n)\otimes R = 0$.
 We thus conclude that $T(n) \otimes R$ vanishes. \end{proof}

 \begin{rem} In the proof above, it was not used that $R$ is an algebra in the $\infty$-category of spectra.
 It suffices that $R$ is a unital magma in the homotopy category of spectra. \end{rem}